geocoder-php/Geocoder/README.md

 Unit Tests
 ----------

-To run unit tests, you'll need a set of dependencies you can install by running the `install_vendors.sh` script:
+To run unit tests, you'll need a set of dependencies you can install using Composer:

 ```
-./bin/install_vendors.sh
+php composer.phar install --dev
 ```

 Once installed, just launch the following command: